 Security

 The feeling of security is foundational in the workplace.
 When change looms, the uncertainty can be unsettling.
 Employees may worry about their place in the new order, the stability of their jobs, and the predictability of their work environment.
-This loss of control can be deeply disconcerting, leading to a drop in morale and productivity as employees grapple with what the future holds.
+This loss of control can be deeply disconcerting, leading to a decline in morale and productivity as employees struggle to envision what the future holds.

 Competence

-Competence is a core component of professional identity.
+Competence is a fundamental component of a professional’s identity.
 Change often brings new processes, technologies, and methodologies that can make seasoned employees feel like novices.
 This can be intimidating, leading to a fear of not being able to meet new expectations or manage increased workloads.
 The challenge is to ensure that employees feel supported and capable of mastering new competencies.

 Relationships